EliaMelfiorSoftExpert/TestingGit/README.md

 - Installed linux mint 17.3
 - Installed GIT
 - Created a new repository(through the GUI Interface)
-- edited a file
+- Created a new branch(besides the master branch)
-- commited to
+- Edited the readme in the new branch
+- Merged the branch with the master branch